rabsef-bicrym/tudumvc/lesson4-state-upgrading-and-json-parsing.md

 We're going to use these two changes to allow us to pass mutliple different types of `action`s (or `poke`s) from our Earth webapp, including, should we so choose, an array of `actions`s.

 ## Our New `mar` File
-This one is going to take a little more explaining than the first
+This one is going to take a little more explaining than the first; make the following changes:
 <table>
 <tr>
 <td>